binder-badge/binder-badge.github.io/src/content/docs/headscale/headscale-proxy.md

 ## How it works
 The way that this works is pretty simple.
 Your VPS and home server would both be connected to the same Headscale tailnet.
 You would have a service on your home server accessible that is accessible to that VPS.
 On the VPS, you would then reverse proxy that connection, making the service accessible under a nice domain and with HTTPS.
 You're getting a domain and HTTPS as the domain belongs to the VPS, and the VPS is also handling TLS via its own reverse proxy.

+Below is a simple diagram of how this setup would work using an example service like Navidrome, a self-hosted music server.

 ![](../../../assets/hs-proxy-diagram.png)

+## Setup
+For this, you'll need a few things.
+- A publicly accessible VPS
+- Your internal server
+Once you have the required things, you can start making your own makeshift proxy!

+1. Connect both your public VPS, and your internal server to your Tailnet.

+2. Verify that both your VPS and internal server can communicate via their Tailscale connections.
+- You can do this by having one machine ping the other via their Tailscale hostnames, or through their Tailscale IP

+3. Once you've connected the machines to Tailscale and verified that they can talk to each other via Tailscale, you have a few ways of setting up a service to be Tailscale-accessible.
+- If your service is set up to listen to all interfaces on a specific port, you can just try to access the service using the Tailscale IP or domain with the corresponding port.
+- You can setup the service to listen in on the Tailscale interface on a specific port.